herewithme/relation-post-types/readme.txt

 == Changelog ==

+* Version 1.0.11 :
+	* Fix name plugin
+	* Possible fix for widget, add reset and use "post__in" instead "include"
 * Version 1.0.10 :
 	* Fix bug with data lost and quick edit
 * Version 1.0.9 :